Welcome To The

 three classes in the fall of each year.
 Each class consist of a required

 three days of instruction and testing.
-Check the
+For dates, check the

-Chapter Calendar in September, October and November for dates, times and contact
+Chapter Calendar in September, October and November, for class times and

 Department Of Natural Resources (DNR)